ligato/vpp-agent/idxvpp2/README.md

-# SwIfIndex
+# NameToIndex

-Note: SwIfIndex will completely replace NameToIdx once all plugins are based on `KVScheduler`.
+Note: idxvpp2 package will completely replace idxvpp once all plugins are based on `KVScheduler`.

-The SwIfIndex mapping is an extension of the NamedMapping mapping.
-It is used by VPP Agent plugins that interact with VPP to map between VPP items with `sw_if_index` handles and the string-based object identifiers used by northbound clients of the Agent.
+The NameToIndex mapping is an extension of the NamedMapping mapping.
+It is used by VPP Agent plugins that interact with VPP/Linux to map between items with integer handles and the string-based object identifiers used by northbound clients of the Agent.

 The mappings are primarily used to match VPP dumps with the northbound configuration.
 This is essential for the re-configuration and state re-synchronization after failures.
 Furthermore, a mapping registry may be shared between plugins.
-For example, `ifplugin` exposes a `sw_if_index->iface_meta` mapping (extended `SwIfIndex`) so that other plugins may reference interfaces from objects that depend on them, such as bridge domains or IP routes.
+For example, `ifplugin` exposes a `sw_if_index->iface_meta` mapping (extended `NameToIndex`) so that other plugins may reference interfaces from objects that depend on them, such as bridge domains or IP routes.

 **API**

-Every plugin is allowed to allocate a new mapping using the function `NewSwIfIndex(logger, title, indexfunction)`, giving in-memory-only storage capabilities.
+Every plugin is allowed to allocate a new mapping using the function `NewNameToIndex(logger, title, indexfunction)`, giving in-memory-only storage capabilities.
 Specifying `indexFunction` allows to add user-defined secondary indices.

-The `SwIfIndexRW` interface supports read and write operations.
-While the registry owner is allowed to do both reads and writes, only the read interface `SwIfIndex` is typically exposed to other plugins.
+The `NameToIndexRW` interface supports read and write operations.
+While the registry owner is allowed to do both reads and writes, only the read interface `NameToIndex` is typically exposed to other plugins.

-The read-only interface provides item-by-name and item-by-index look-ups using the `LookupByName` and `LookupBySwIfIndex` functions, respectively.
-Additionally, a client can use the `WatchItems` function to watch for changes in the registry related to items with `sw_if_index`.
+The read-only interface provides item-by-name and item-by-index look-ups using the `LookupByName` and `LookupByIndex` functions, respectively.
+Additionally, a client can use the `WatchItems` function to watch for changes in the registry related to items with integer handles.
 The registry owner can change the mapping content using the `Put/Delete/Update` functions from the underlying NamedMapping.

 **KVScheduler-owned mapping**